 This tour is designed to highlight Colombia’s astounding musical diversity, and we believe we have struck the perfect balance with this exhilarating itinerary: From exploring the music and rich history of colonial Cartagena and Gabriel Garcia’s Magical Realism, to the breathtaking scenery of the Cocora Valley in the Andes mountains, to the fast-paced Latin rhythms of the salsa capital of the world.
 This journey is dedicated to the rhythm and arts of Colombia, a land where everyday life is very real but visitors can easily escape into a magical world as they explore the culture and musical talent the country has to offer

 .
-11 day trip with an optional extension to the Bogota Music Market festival (BOmm)
+14 day trip including the Bogota Music Market festival (BOmm)

 .
 Travel with music expert Betto Arcos and the Colombia Photo Expeditions team.